coreylang/MockMeter/mockmeter/unify.md

  for the firmware, so we will only need to transfer or import the `tfs_data.h` and `tfs_data.c` files.
 Optionally, may want to also transfer `manifest.json`.

-The gulp build process can use the existing mockmeter folder structure:
+The gulp build process will use the following folder structure within mockmeter:
-`resources/dx50/web_pages`
-`resources/mx50/web_pages`
-`resources/mx60/web_pages`
+`web_pages/dx50/bld`
+`web_pages/mx50/bld`
+`web_pages/mx60/bld`

+Within each `bld` folder, a destination.json file defines where to copy the processed static files and the tfs_data files.
+The former are for use by mockmeter and latter for the firmware.
+The `web_pages` folder holds files common to all builds, while the subfolders hold product specific files.

 > Should we rename web_pages to static or assets?